emqx/emqx-docs/en_US/modules/slow_subscribers_statistics.md

 -   threshold

-    *threshold* is used to determine whether subscribers can participate in statistics.
-If the latency of subscribers is lower than this value, they will not be counted
+     *threshold* is the minimum number of milliseconds the latency has to exceed, otherwise not collected for ranking

 -   top\_k\_num

-    This field determines the upper limit of the number in the statistical record table
+    This field determines the upper limit of the number of statistical records in the ranking table

 -   expire\_interval

-	*expire interval* controls the effective time of each piece of data in the statistical record.
-If the data has not been updated within this time range, it will be removed.
-(For example, after a message is sent, it is added to the statistics record because of the long latency.
-If the message is not sent again for a long time that exceeds this value, it will be cleared)
+    *expire interval* controls the effective time of each ranking record.
+If the a client-topic has no higher latency inserted for such long time, the record expires.
+For example if expire interval is 5 minutes, and client1-topic1 had a latency 500ms recorded (ranked top-K) at T1, and for the next 5 minutes, if there is no further measurements greater than 500, the ranking recorded will be deleted shortly after T1+5min

 -   stats\_type